B2B inbound marketing. Align your sales process to your target market

 When I first became a marketer, we built dashboards in spreadsheets and copy and pasted them into presentations and then printed them out to be added to a reporting pack.
 This process used to take at least half a day to a month getting facts and stats from around the business and different teams and systems.
 Making them match and, let's be honest, doing some light massaging to ensure they looked good.
 Hopefully, those days are long behind us.
 Today with tools like Hubspot, all of that is at our fingertips, data that is real, actionable and specific.
 We've got more insight than ever before on what works and what doesn't work all in real-time.
 It's almost the nirvana of which we used to dream.

 It's Process Driven

 When I first became a marketer, I yearned for process and structure.
 It never came.
-I could never see how this could scale, systems didn't do the job you needed, and repeatability was none existent.
+I could never see how this could scale, systems didn't do the job you needed, and repeatability was non-existent.
 More time was spent planning than doing.
 The doing was stressful and often based on incorrect data.
-With inbound, its a system, a process, dial up, dial down.
+With inbound, it's a system, a process, dial-up, dial down.
 Best of all now transparent processes are meaning you can automate the hell out of things; email is a great example.
-Only send an email when its the right moment for that prospect - no more conversations about the right time of the month, week or day to send 80,000 emails for a 0.5% click-through rate.
+Only send an email when it's the right moment for that prospect - no more conversations about the right time of the month, week, or day to send 80,000 emails for a 0.5% click-through rate.
 Now marketing happens while you sleep.